-MU 222 Piano IV
+MU 222

-This course is continuation of MU212 Piano III and is designed for music majors whose concentration of study is piano.
-This is a two credit hour course
+Piano IV

+This course is continuation of MU 212 Piano III and is designed for music majors whose concentration of study is piano.
+This is a performance based course.
+This is a two credit hour course.
 Prerequisite: MU 212 Piano III or permission of the instructor